Warwick-Stats-Resources/warwickpres/README.md

 8. You may want to add a README.md at this point.
 9. Work in the `.qmd` file created in the directory, which will share a name with the directory.
 10. Commit, push, etc as often as you wish!
 11. When the presentation is ready to publish, run `quarto publish gh-pages` in RStudio terminal.
-This creates a `gh-pages` branch, and the website https://USER.github.io/REPO (where USER is your GItHub username and REPO is the name of the repository).
+This creates a `gh-pages` branch, and the website https://USER.github.io/REPO (where USER is your GitHub username and REPO is the name of the repository).
 12. Keep working in `main` branch.
 When ready to publish again, run `quarto publish gh-pages`.
 This brings `gh-pages` branch in sync with `main`.
-Repeat as often as need be!
+Repeat as often as need be.
 You could also use a GitHub Action to update the published version on each push, as per this [quarto documentation](https://quarto.org/docs/publishing/github-pages.html#github-action).

 I have documented an R/RStudio/GitHub workflow because that's what I use.
 Quarto also works well in other IDEs, especially VSCode, and with other programming languages, so of course feel free to adapt this workflow for your use case.